Impressions of Gdańsk

 - Germany Country guide for Lonely Planet, seventh edition (released 2013).

-- Trans-Siberian Railway Multi-country guide for Lonely Planet, fifth edition (released 2012, sixth edition in production).
+- Trans-Siberian Railway Multi-country guide for Lonely Planet, fifth edition (released 2012), sixth edition (released 2015).

 - Siberia – A Cultural History Released by Signal Books (UK) and Oxford University Press (US) in 2010.